 Topics we address include:

 Documentation styles (APA, MLA, Chicago, etc.)

 Speeches and presentations

-Our writing coaches are NIU undergraduate and graduate students.
+Our writing consultants are NIU undergraduate and graduate students.
 They're pursuing degrees in a wide range of subjects and understand the nuances of discipline-specific writing.
 They receive training before they meet with writers.
-Learn about becoming a writing coach.
+Learn about becoming a writing consultant.

-We offer drop-in face-to-face sessions Monday through Thursday from 9 a.m. to 4 p.m. in Founders Memorial Library 152.
-We're closed on university holidays.
+During spring 2024, we offer drop-in or scheduled face-to-face sessions Monday through Thursday from 9 a.m. to 4p.m. in Founders Memorial Library 152.
+We're closed on university holidays and during breaks.